omobolanleshoroye/SQL-Practice/README.md

+# SQL Practice
-# This is where i would post my practice SQL queries
+This is where i would post my practice SQL queries